antoniokadid/php-database/README.md

-# php-database
+# php-mysql
 A library that can be used as a database abstraction layer.

 *Project under development.*

 ## Installation

-composer require antoniokadid/php-database:dev-master
+composer require antoniokadid/php-mysql:dev-master

 ## Requirements
 * PHP 7.1